PSP1259/e-commerce-marketing-analytics/02_client-side-tracking/README.md

 # 02 – Client-side Tracking

-For the siete.ch shop, I implemented a clean, minimal and fully client-side tracking setup.
+For the siete.ch shop, I implemented a minimal and fully client-side tracking setup.

 Technologies used: